 At this point, water reaches the maximum

 The higher density at 4°C may be explained by analyzing ice structure.
 The H2O molecules form a hexagonal grid of tetrahedral geometry (Fig. 2).
 This configuration assures that ice molecules are less compacted than water molecules, occupying a greater volume.
-Thus, the cooling to 4°C results in the expansion of the space between water molecules, decreasing its density.
+Thus, the cooling below 4°C results in the expansion of the space between water molecules, decreasing its density.

 In Nature, the change in water density with temperature at or near 4°C is responsible for the thermal stratification of the water column.
-In the absence of mixing, at 4°C the top layer will cool to the freezing point and ice will form on the surface.
+In the absence of mixing, at 4°C the top layer will cool to the freezing point and ice will begin to form on the surface.
 This ice layer will block the exchange of energy between the cold air above and the warm water below; therefore, the ambient cooling continues, but with no drop in temperature of the water column below.
 The formation of an ice layer on the surface of the water body discourages the freezing of the water column; therefore, it makes possible the survival of aquatic plants and animals in lakes and seas.

 6. SURFACE TENSION AND CAPILLARITY

-Due to high cohesive forces, water molecules at the surface are more attracted to the molecules within the liquid than they are to molecules (of air) outside of it, producing surface tension at the gaseous-liquid interface.
+Due to high cohesive forces, water molecules at the surface are more attracted to the molecules within the liquid than they are to molecules (of air) outside of it , producing surface tension at the gaseous-liquid interface.
 In contrast, molecules of water inside the liquid are equally attracted in all directions.
 This property makes it more difficult to move an object through the surface than to move it when it is completely submerged.
 That is why insects, which are heavier than water, can float and slide on a water surface (Fig. 12).

 The movement of water up or down capillary tubes is due to surface tension.